mayakraft/math-for-artists/01/index.md

 14 🍎🍎🍎🍎🍎🍎🍎🍎🍎🍎🍎🍎🍎🍎
 ```

-Focus on two lines: 9 and 10.
+Look at lines 9 and 10.
 This line marks the moment that single digits turn into double.
 What's the difference between these two sets of apples?
 There is no difference in the apples!
 This decision to switch to double digits here is entirely arbitrary (it's because of our 10 fingers).
 We could have grown up in a universe where this division happened at 8 or 12.

-If it was 12, we would need to invent new glyphs, single characters to represent ten, another for eleven.
-Would an alternative number base change our relationship to math?
+If we used base-12 (anything higher than 10), we would need to invent new glyphs, single characters to represent ten, another for eleven.

+*Would an alternative number base change the way we see a certain number?*

 How many numbers divide into 10? **2, 5**

 How many numbers divide into 12? **2, 3, 4, 6**

+*Would an alternative number base change our relationship to math?*

 ## Number Bases

-The number we know as ninty-nine in four different number bases:
+There is a kind of a balance I'd like you to observe.
+Here is the number we know as ninty-nine in four different number bases:

 - 1100011 (binary)
 - 143 (base-8)